wagtail/wagtail/docs/reference/pages/model_reference.rst

 The ``Site`` model is useful for multi-site installations as it allows an administrator to configure which part of the tree to use for each hostname that the server responds on.

-The :meth:`~wagtail.core.models.Site.find_for_request` function returns the Site object that will handle the given HTTP request.
+The :meth:`~wagtail.models.Site.find_for_request` function returns the Site object that will handle the given HTTP request.

 Database fields